thasviya/mayaserver/README.md

 > OpenEBS exposes its APIs here

-A service exposing `Kubernetes` like APIs.
+A service exposing `Kubernetes` like volume APIs.

 ## Use Cases

 ### Serving EBS compatibility

-Maya server adapts itself like Kubernetes server.
+Maya api server has some similarity with Kubernetes with respect to latter's volume provisioning methods.
 This makes it super simple for operators and admins to get into the usage of OpenEBS without much of learning curve.

 ## Setting up maya api server locally